bencyrus/chatterbox/docs/gateway/auth-refresh.md

 ### Behavior notes

+- Best‑effort:
-- Best‑effort: failure never blocks the proxied request.
+  - When refresh succeeds, the proxied request uses the refreshed access token.
+  - When refresh fails or times out, the proxied request proceeds with the original tokens; callers may still see 401/403 from PostgREST.
 - Only attempts refresh when both conditions are met (near expiry and refresh header present).

 ### See also